muenzaniso/biblegateway-votd/readme.txt

 * WYC = Wycliffe Bible
 * YLT = Young's Literal Translation

-= What if I want a version not listed? =
+= What if I want a translation not listed above? =

-BibleGateway.com [has a list](http://www.biblegateway.com/usage/votd/custom_votd.php) of available versions for their verse of the day.
-You can view that page to find the version you want.
-Additional versions can be added from the plugin's settings page, then used by the shortcode or widget.
+BibleGateway.com [has a list](http://www.biblegateway.com/usage/votd/custom_votd.php) of available translations for their verse of the day.
+You can view that page to find the translation you want.
+Additional translations can be added from the plugin's settings page, then used by the shortcode or widget.
 If BibleGateway makes it available, you can add it and use it!

 = I want to format the way the verse appears on my site.
 How can I do that? =

 The plugin will wrap the verse in a CSS class named `biblevotd`.
 You can use that to add CSS instructions to your theme's style.css file to provide specific formatting.
-If you want to use a class name other than "biblevotd" you can simply pass `class="classname"` as an option when using the shortcode (for example, `[bible-votd class="dailyverse"]`).
+If you want to use a class name other than "biblevotd" you can simply pass `class="classname"` as an option when using the shortcode (for example, `[biblevotd class="dailyverse"]`).
 Widgets are automatically provided with additional CSS class names by WordPress and can be uniquely formatted using those.

 = I need more than just CSS to change the way the verse appears.
 What can I do? =